chrisl8/ArloBot/README.md

   - Make a new Map
   - Load an existing Map
   - Add waypoints to a map
-- Use the Remote Control Panel to control the robot from the web site
+- Use the Remote Control Panel to control the robot from the website
   - This works well from a smartphone
 - Explore all the other options.

-The web site uses the same scripts from above, so you can modify them or the ROS files that they call to modify how ROS operates.
+The website uses the same scripts from above, so you can modify them or the ROS files that they call to modify how ROS operates.

-Note that xBox 360 Controller operation is always live when ROS is running from the web site.
+Note that xBox 360 Controller operation is always live when ROS is running from the website.

 ## Convenience Scripts ##
 Look in the scripts folder for a set of handy scripts for starting up and shutting down various aspects of Arlobot.